Cedar Village Active Transportation Network Planning

 Seems like you are already registered, please provide the password.
 Forgot your password?
 Create a new one now.

-I live on Gould rd west in Cedar.
+• I live on Gould rd west in Cedar.
 I see that a solution to the unsafe walkways to the school is finally being addressed.
 I have stood at the crosswalk many times and the speed of the cars ignoring me was frightening.
 The need for a sidewalk from the school to Cedar rd is undeniable.
 A comment on another stretch of rd that concerns me is McMillan rd behind Friesen Rentals.
 Last year I saw a young girl wading through a foot of water to get home.
 These kids that live close enough to walk should never have to do this.
 But year after year the road floods and nothing is done.

-Sue German asked 5 days ago
+Sue German asked about 2 months ago

 Thank you for sharing your concerns.
 The Cedar Village Active Transportation Network Plan is being developed to identify priority improvements for safe and accessible walking and cycling routes, including connections to schools.
 Your input will help shape the final plan, which will guide future projects and funding decisions.
 Please share more through the survey or join us at the November 26 open house.

-Page last updated: 05 Nov 2025, 10:50 AM
+Page last updated: 02 Dec 2025, 09:00 AM